 - Add corn, beans and salsa.
 More salsa can be added to taste.
 If mixture seems dry, add some of reserved juices.

 - Serve over coconut jasmine rice.
-Garnish with cilantro or parsely, if desired.
+Garnish with cilantro or parsley, if desired.
+Serves 4-5

 - 2 cups Thai jasmine-scented white rice (note that other types of rice, such as brown rice, do not work for this recipe)